elovalo/elovalo/src/effects/README.md

 As writing in vanilla C can be somewhat boring and arduous at times, we have developed specific kernel macros that make it easier to define effects.
-Currently there are two of these: TWOD and THREED.
+Currently there are two of these: TWOD and XYZ.

 ### TWOD